spec2/ThesisVisualizationTools/README.md

 ## License
 You can edit these notebooks and re-share it.
-ACL anthology corpus is released under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+This repository is released under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 By using this repository, you are agreeing to its usage terms.

 ## Reference
 1. [ACL Anthology Corpus - Full Text](https://github.com/shauryr/ACL-anthology-corpus)